 Welcome to the website of Brooksteed Alehouse, Worthing – a micropub founded in September 2014.
 Incredibly, we have been awarded the Regional title of CAMRA’s Surrey & Sussex Pub of the Year 2016.
-This puts us forward into the last 16 pubs for the National Pub of the Year!
+This has made us a top 16 pub for the whole country.

 Our first CAMRA award was Pub of the Year for our local Arun & Adur Branch, which in itself was a great accolade.
 From there, the 5 winning pubs in each branch of Sussex went forward and we were successful here too – amazing!
 CAMRA’s top Surrey and Sussex pubs went forward for the regional ‘PotY’ and we have taken this award too.
 Yes, we provide the drinks and environment, but we hear time and again that punters love the vibe at the Brooksteed and it’s you very punters that make that atmosphere – so a huge Thank You for being a part of it